-Experts in the Trans Tech Ink Lab can identify the best formulation for your decorating needs after considering a wide number of factors, including:
+Experts in the Trans Tech Ink Lab can identify the best formulation for your decorating needs after considering a vast number of factors, including:

-For successful pad printing decoration, dried or cured ink must remain completely intact on the decorated surface- even in the face of challenges like rubbing, abrasion and exposure to chemicals.
+For successful pad printing decoration, dried or cured ink must remain completely intact on the decorated surface- even in the face of challenges like rubbing, abrasion, and exposure to chemicals.
 Quality ink suppliers can test inks and train your team to perform effective in-house testing as well.
-With thorough testing- you can ensure you avoid compromised decoration and resulting product scrap.
+With thorough testing, you can avoid compromised decoration and resulting product scrap.

-To successfully test the durability of your pad printing ink, you must print a number of samples and ensure the ink is completely cured or dry.
-For UV inks this will happen very quickly.
+To successfully test the durability of your pad printing ink, you must print several samples and ensure the ink is completely cured or dry.
+For UV inks, this will happen very quickly.
 For traditional ink- longer curing times will be required.
-If you would like to reduce required curing time- you can use drying tunnels.
-Pre-treatments such as corona, plasma and flame treatments can also modify a product´s surface for superior ink adhesion
+If you want to reduce the required curing time- you can use drying tunnels.
+Pre-treatments such as corona, plasma, and flame treatments can also modify a product’s surface for superior ink adhesion.

 There are four kinds of tests widely performed on pad printing inks.

 1) Chemical Resistance Test

 2) Adhesion Test

 Resistance testing ensures that dried or cured decoration will not be compromised by exposure to chemical elements.
 Chemical resistance testing can be done using methyl or isopropyl alcohol.
 In our demonstration video, we use 99% isopropyl alcohol.
 To perform the test, pour a small amount of alcohol onto a folded rag or paper towel.
 Rub the alcohol about ten times over a decorated part with light pressure.
 If the ink remains durable and no ink comes off onto your rag or paper towel, the ink has passed the chemical resistance test.